AkornJax/akornjax.github.io/my_collections/_posts/2021-03-24-raycaster-simplified.md

 C = C_IJ (1−i)(1−j) + C_I1_J i(1−j) + C_I1_J1(i)(j) + C_I_J1 (1−i)(j)
 ```
 You may be wondering, well how do I get the colors `C_IJ`, `C_I1_J`, `C_I1_J1`, and `C_I_J1`?
 These are the pixel colors that are found when looking at pixel `I,J`, `I+1,J`, `I+1,J+1`, and `I,J+1`.
 So we're sampling the nearby pixels, then combining them based off the weighted values `i,j` that represent the position of the point within the pixel.

+## Triangle Meshes
+Triangles are how we're going to start including the REALLY cool shapes into our raytracer.
+Since we're going to eventually have over 9000 triangles in our scene, we might as well go ahead and make a class to easy manage all the information, just like we've done with `Ray.h`, we'll make `Triangle.h`.
+This class will simply store the three locations of its corners and provide us with easy access to its normal property with `glm::vec3 LocalNormalAt(){};`.